JustinClarkHydrologist/AHS-Intro-to-Modeling-Course/README.md

 These files are the basic files that are commonly used for MODFLOW:

 --INPUT FILES--
-Initilization Files
+Initialization Files
->Name Package -
+>Name File - The first input file loaded.
+This file has the names information about the packages called by MODFLOW
 >

->Basic Package -
+>Basic Package - The basic model setup information, like active area and starting head values for each model cell
 >

->Discretization Package -
+>Discretization Package - The spatial geometry of the model and the temporal range of the model
 >

-Flow Package files -
+Flow Package Files -
->Layer Property Flow Package
+>Layer Property Flow Package - The most commonly used flow package
->Upstream Weighting Flow Package
+>Upstream Weighting Flow Package - Allows for Upstream Spatial Weighting
->Block Centered Flow Package
+>Block Centered Flow Package - Classic input for MODFLOW
->

 Stress Packages
 >Recharge Package